Financial Aid

 - The priority deadline for Kentucky Residents to receive a Kentucky Tuition Grant and College Access Program Grant is October 31.

-- An FSA ID is a username and password that you must use to log in to certain U.S. Department of Education (ED) websites.
-Your FSA ID identifies you as someone who has the right to access your own personal information on ED websites such as the Free Application for Federal Student Aid (FAFSA®) at www.fafsa.ed.gov.
+A FSA ID is a username and password that you must use to log in to certain U.S. Department of Education (ED) websites.
+Your FSA ID identifies you as someone who has the right to access your own personal information on ED websites such as the Free Application for Federal Student Aid (FAFSA®) at https://studentaid.gov/h/apply-for-aid/fafsa.

 Parents of dependent students are required to have their own FSA ID to sign the child's FAFSA electronically.
 If you have more than one child attending college, you can use the same FSA ID to sign all applications.
 Please note: Each FSA ID user must have a unique e-mail address.